lnmont/lnmont/README.md

 </a>

-Fullstack developer for over 6 years.
+Fullstack developer for over 10 years.

-Adventurer in the world of Frontend
+Adventurer in the world of Full Stack Developer Javascript

 I am currently a developer of tools for the sports universe and a great enthusiast in the world of education.